 Open&Out Employee Resource Group

-Open&Out is one of the fastest-growing ERGs at the company, with nearly 5,000 LGBTQIA+ employee and ally members across 90+ chapters around the world.
+Open&Out is one of the fastest-growing ERGs at the company, with nearly 4,000 LGBTQIA+ employee and ally members across 100-plus chapters around the world.

 The group’s goal: help foster an inclusive work environment where all employees feel safe, heard and embraced.

-"When I was an intern at Johnson & Johnson, applying for other jobs, I would ask about affinity groups like Open&Out, and many companies didn't have any," says Andrew Whitten, now an IT Product Analyst for Procurement at Johnson & Johnson and co-lead for the corporate chapter of Open&Out.
+"When I was an intern at Johnson & Johnson and applying for other jobs, I would ask about affinity groups like Open&Out, and many companies didn't have any," says Andrew Whitten, now IT Manager, Technical Product Owner, Healthcare Compliance, Johnson & Johnson and co-lead for the corporate chapter of Open&Out.
 "What's kept me at the company is the mindset that learning about diverse backgrounds and groups is important—and the strong leadership support for that."

 Inclusive Johnson & Johnson Benefits